 6.19.2.2 End-to-end security establishment procedure over the L2 UE-to-UE Relay

-The Source UE and the Target UE shall establish end-to-end security for PC5 connection with the end-to-end protection key shared using the same mechanism (from step 0 to step 10) specified in clause 6.19.2.1.
+The Source UE and the Target UE establish end-to-end security for PC5 connection with the end-to-end protection key shared using the same mechanism (from step 0 to step 10) specified in clause 6.19.2.1.
 The encryption key and integrity key are derived from the end-to-end protection key and used in the chosen confidentiality and integrity algorithms, respectively.
 Then, at the PDCP layer, the signalling and user plane data are end-to-end protected between the Source UE and the Target UE over the Layer-2 UE-to-UE Relay.

 6.19.2.3 Authorization and Parameter Provisioning to the UEs

-The Source/Target UE and the UE-to-UE Relay shall be authenticated and authorized to receive or provide UE-to-UE Relay service by the network during the primary authentication procedure (i.e. 5G AKA or EAP-AKA').
+The Source/Target UE and the UE-to-UE Relay are authenticated and authorized to receive or provide UE-to-UE Relay service by the network during the primary authentication procedure (i.e. 5G AKA or EAP-AKA').
 A UE initiates the procedure by sending a Registration Request message to the network.
 In the meanwhile, the UDM checks the subscription information, called UE-to-UE indication, related to the UE-to-UE Relay service.
 The UE-to-UE indication of the Source/Target UE indicates:

 - Whether the Source/Target UE is authorized to receive the UE-to-UE Relay service;